ankithu/Cornus2/README.md

 ### Cornus/worker

 This folder contains the work that the application would do to decide how to vote and what action to do on committing.
 We have provided a trivial worker that always votes yes for benchmarking.
+However, future work could include expanding this worker to perfom simple reads and writes to a key-value store to allow evaluation from publically available benchmarks.

 ## DBMS